pzavolinsky/elmx/README.md

 In the same spirit of JSX, `elmx` syntax allows HTML tags embedded in the Elm code and uses `{` and `}` to interpolate Elm code into the HTML.

+Check the [live cheatsheet](http://pzavolinsky.github.io/elmx) to play around with `elmx` directly in the browser

 For example:

 ```elm